Michael Sells, Kentucky’s Best Known Ohio River Gunsmith ©

 Figure No. 3: By June of 1836, Sells had his wool carding equipment installed and running, and was soliciting carding business form local wool growers.
 The advertisement makes no mention of Sells’ gunsmithing done in the same building on High Street.

 Figure No.5: In the 1840s, Sells began to use full patchboxes, always of the same design, while inlay work remained rare.
-This mid-1850s Sells rifle is exceptional for its silver inlay work that includes forestock inlays, several small teardrop inlays at tip of patchbox and on rear side-facing, and a large silver ring in the cheekpiece.
-The is the only single-trigger Sells rifle known to the author, and it may represent a special-order rifle by a demanding customer with its single trigger, silver inlays, and fine stock wood.
+This mid-1840s Sells rifle is exceptional for its silver inlays that included forestock inlays, several small teardrop inlays at tip of patchbox and on rear side-facing, and a large silver ring in the cheekpiece.
+This is the only single-trigger Sells rifle known to the author; it may represent a special-order rifle by a customer who requested its single trigger, silver inlays, and fine stock wood.
 Barrel: 42 inches, .40 caliber, 7-groove rifling.
 Author’s collection, photo by Author.

-Sells’ patchboxes had a distinctive shape that went unchanged for many years.
-Boxes had solid [non-pierced] side leaves and a finial with its tip shaped like a stylized acorn.
-His “trademarks” include the stylized acorn in the finial tip and six simple rays engraved around screw heads with three rays on either side of the head.
-Toe plate screws were similarly decorated similar rays, but no other engraving appeared on his guns.
-A typical Sells patchbox with acorn finial and rays around the screw heads is shown in Figure No.6, and a toe plate with rays around the screw heads is in Figure No.7.
-Well less than half of his rifles had patchboxes, but when present they were similar in design and easily recognized by his “trademark” details.
-Early signatures were engraved, but Sells stamped his post-1840 rifles with “M. Sells” or “M. Sells/Augusta Ky.”
-He probably made pistols, since river traffic was partial to pistols for self-protection… but the author has never seen a signed “M. Sells” pistol.
+Sells’ patchboxes had a distinctive shape that remained unchanged for many years.
+Boxes had solid [non-pierced] side leaves and a finial with a stylized acorn tip.
+His “trademark” details included the stylized acorn in the finial tip and six simple rays engraved around screw heads with three rays on either side of the head.
+Toe plate screws were decorated with similar rays, but no other engraving appeared on his guns.
+A typical Sells patchbox with acorn finial and rays around the screw heads is shown in Figure No.6, and a toe plate with screw head rays appears in Figure No.7.
+Perhaps 25 to 30% of his rifles had patchboxes of similar design that are recognized by their “trademark” details.
+Early signatures were engraved in script, but Sells stamped his post-1840 rifles with “M. Sells” or “M. Sells/Augusta Ky.”
+He probably made pistols, since river traffic was often partial to pistols for self-protection, but the author has never seen a signed “M. Sells” pistol.

 Figure No.6: A close-up view of Michael Sells’s standard patchbox pattern shows its full hinge across the box, solid side-leaves, solid finial with a stylized acro tip, and Sells’ trademark engraved rays around the screw heads with three simple rays on either side of each head.

 Figure No.7: Sells’ guns with patchboxes had toe plates with matching rays around their screw heads.
-The simple, straight-line engraving cuts suggest Sells was not proficient at engraving and was restricted to making only basic cuts to decorate his metal surfaces.
+The simple, straight engraving cuts suggest Sells was not proficient at engraving and restricted to making only basic cuts to decorate his metal surfaces.

-Entrepreneur: Sells was an accomplished gunsmith, but he decided to apply his business skills to new ventures.
+Entrepreneur: Sells was an accomplished gunsmith, but he decided to apply his business skills on new ventures.
 By 1836 he had purchased a building and equipment and opened a wool carding factory in Augusta.
 An advertisement for his new wool carding business appears in Figure No.3 above.
-Unfortunately, a fire destroyed the business in 1841 with a total loss of building, equipment, and inventory; a local newspaper’s report of the fire is shown in Figure No.8.
-By 1842 Sells was refocused on gunsmithing with his advertisement in Figure No.9 offering new rifles for sale along with gun repairing and general blacksmithing.
-In the mid-to-late 1850s Sells opened a foundry that made stoves and other cast iron pieces.
+Unfortunately, a fire destroyed the business in 1841 with a total loss of building, equipment, and inventory; a local newspaper reported the fire in Figure No.8.
+By 1842 Sells was refocused on gunsmithing as seen in his advertisement in Figure No.9 offering new rifles along with gun repairing and general blacksmithing.
+In the mid-to-late 1850s Sells opened a foundry in Augusta that made stoves and other needed cast iron pieces.
 By that time, his son Benjamin was assisting him in his business ventures.
 When Sells died in 1871, he was one of Augusta’s best known and wealthiest citizens.

 Figure No.8: Sells purchased a building and carding equipment in late 1835, was carding wool by mid-1836, and in 1841 lost his carding factory to a devastating fire.

-Summary: Michael Sells was one of northern Kentucky’s best-known gunsmiths who made guns for the local citizens as well as travelers on the Ohio River.
-He had an entrepreneurial spirit, growing his gunsmithing business while venturing into the wool carding business and later an iron foundry.
-But throughout his life, he maintained and grew his gunsmithing business in Augusta, servicing a large area and producing many rifles.
+Summary: Michael Sells was one of northern Kentucky’s best-known gunsmiths who made guns for local citizens as well as Ohio River travelers.
+He had an entrepreneurial spirit and continued to grow his gunsmithing business while venturing into the wool carding business and later an iron foundry.
+But throughout his life, he maintained his gunsmithing business in Augusta, servicing a large area and producing many rifles.
 His dedication to gunsmithing left a number of surviving rifles, most well-made but rather plain, while a few had patchboxes and occasionally touches of inlay work.
-His surviving guns, along with the historic records he left, have made him Kentucky’s the best-known gunsmith who worked on the Ohio River.
+His surviving guns, along with the many historic records he left, have made him Kentucky’s the best-known gunsmith working on the Ohio River.